 Then do a little prep work to simplify up your environments.

-Quickly scan what clothes you'll need and what laundry needs to be done so you'll have gym and meeting clothes ready, and pull out any clothes and sports equipment, etc. your kids will need this week so they have them at the ready (or get your kids and spouse in on this Sunday ritual and they can do their own organizing and prep!).
-Check the kitchen and write down what groceries you'll need for this week's meals.
-Anything else that you can prep ahead of time to make your days easier, do now.
+Quickly scan what clothes you'll need and what laundry needs to be done so you'll have gym and work clothes ready, and also pull out any clothing and sports equipment, etc. your kids will need this week so they have them at the ready (or get your kids and spouse in on this Sunday ritual and they can do their own organizing and prep!).
+Check the cupboards and write down what groceries you'll need for this week's meals.
+Set up a drink station to make morning fixes quick and easy.
+Organize your kitchen so it's much easier and efficient for cooking and baking through the week.
+Fill your phone with a playlist for walking so you'll be more inspired to do it.
+Set up your entryway so it's easy to grab what you need on the way out.
+Make your bedroom a sleep sanctuary.